…and Isaac loved her

 The description of Rebecca’s betrothal and marriage gives a fair picture of marriage practices among the early Hebrew people:

-the marriage was arranged between families rather than between the individuals themselves
+- the marriage was arranged between families rather than between the individuals themselves

-there were definite legal procedures to be followed: in Mesopotamia, a marriage arranged by a brother was only valid if the woman gave her full consent.
+- there were definite legal procedures to be followed: in Mesopotamia, a marriage arranged by a brother was only valid if the woman gave her full consent.
 This is why the biblical text mentions consultation with Rebecca.
 For more on arranging marriages, and childbirth in ancient Israel, see Women’s Lives: Major Events

 Rebecca had more say in whom she married than did Isaac, her future husband.
 Genesis 24:8 suggests that the marriage would not have gone ahead without her consent, but Isaac is expected to marry the woman brought home to him by his father’s agents.